Once upon a time in the North Pole, Santa Claus realized he had a problem.

 Andy watched the elves load all the presents into the sack with and felt some anxiety.
 There were so many people counting on him..
 If he failed, millions of children would be disappointed.
 He hardly slept a wink all night, being both anxious and excited.

 “It’s Christmas!
 Get up, it’s Christmas!”

-When they got back, Santa Claus invited Andy into his study.
+When Santa and Andy got back, Santa invited Andy into his study.